 “I found the training really refreshing and it is good to share information from a different perspective.
 I have learned some interesting facts during this experience including the person not recognising themselves, how the environment and safety are important as well as diet and holistic input from the family.”

-“The most important thing I have learned today is to avoid generalistions and categorisations when caring for people living with dementia.
-Every person living with dementia will have a different experience and it is important for nurses and carers to have a personalised care approach.
+“The most important thing I have learned today is to avoid generalisations and categorisations when caring for people living with dementia.
+Every person living with dementia will have a different experience.
+It is important for nurses and carers to have a personalised approach to care.
 Each of us here today has had a different experience with a particular client and everybody can share and learn from each other.”